Published June, 2014 Dynamic Chiropractic Chiropractic Insights

 The beginning method is called the “Chasing the Pain” technique.
 Before tapping begins, the patient is asked to name the physical complaint, specifically the pain, and rate the level of intensity from 0 to 10, zero being the least intense.
 The acupoints are to be tapped gently, with two to four fingers of the dominant hand, though bilateral tapping is equally as effective.
 The first point to e stimulated is referred to as the Karate Chop point, appropriately named for the lateral ulnar pad where one might karate chop a piece of wood.
 It is tapped repeatedly for three “rounds” that includes a verbalized specific description of the physical complaint, including its location and quality, as well as a “Set-Up” phrase.
 It is followed by a statement of self-acceptance.
 So, if teaching a patient that is suffering from severe tension headaches, it might sound something like this:

-While tapping the Karate Chop point repeatedly and saying aloud “Even though I have this gripping headache that feels like a vice squeezing my temples … I completely accept myself.”
+While tapping the side of hand point repeatedly and saying aloud “Even though I have this gripping headache that feels like a vice squeezing my temples … I completely accept myself.”
 Have the patient repeat this two more times.

 Next, the person would be instructed to tap on each of the acupoints, in the order described above beginning with the Top of Head Point, approximately seven to eight times at each point while saying a “Reminder Phrase.”
 The Reminder Phrase, for simplicity sake is kept to a shortened version of the Set Up Phrase, as in: